DataDog/malicious-software-packages-dataset/README.md

 Samples are separated by both ecosystem and according to whether they are 1) compromised versions of benign packages or 2) packages published with *malicious intent*, those whose primary purpose is to deliver malware.

+Each ecosystem subdirectory also contains a `manifest.json` file, which contains names and sometimes accompanying version data of known malicious packages in that ecosystem.
+Note that every sample in the dataset is covered by the manifest files, but the converse is generally not true: there are packages mentioned in the manifest files for which the dataset contains no samples.

-Each ecosystem subdirectory has a `manifest.json` file that names which packages are included in the dataset.
-These files are useful for quickly testing whether a given version of a package can be considered malicious:
+The `manifest.json` files are useful for quickly testing whether a given version of a package can be considered malicious:

 * If a package is not in the manifest, the test is inconclusive
 * Otherwise: